dkazanc/NoStripesNet/simulator/README.md

     - For example, if shift 0 was in `1000.nxs`, shift 1 will be in `1001.nxs`, shift 2 in `1002.nxs`, etc.
   - `--shiftstep`, `-p`
     - The step in pixels between each shift.
 Default is `2`.
+  - `--mask`
+    - The path to the mask containing locations of stripes.
+Default is `None`.
+    - This should be a numpy file `.npy`, generated using the stripe detection method in Larix.
+    - If not given, a mask will be generated at runtime.
+However, this can take multiple hours.

 ### Dynamic
 This method should only be used for dynamic tomographic experiments.<br>